citelab/JAMScript/lib/jdiscovery/README.md

 ### reggie.quit();
 Perform a clean exit for the current node on the network.

-## Developer Notes
+### reggie.getDiscoveryTable(handler);

-### Discovery Table
+Allows access to the discovery table (which is, essentially, a map of the current locally known network state).
+A call to getDiscoveryTable(...) does **NOT** return a copy of the discovery table.
+It is through the `handler` callback that the received discovery table can be processed.
-The discovery table kept in the jregistrar-tail holds a map of the nodes on the network currently.

 An example discovery table can be found below.
 Refer to the in-code comments for further details.
 ```
 {
      node_id : {